awgn/cat/README.md

 The Cat library:

 * is lightweight.
 Each function and object shipped with the library takes advantage of modern C++ features, such as `constexpr` constructs, movability, perfect forwarding, etc.
-* is written in portable C++14/17 without macro black-magic, whereas template meta-programming is restricted only to the implementation of type traits.
+* is written in portable C++20 without macro black-magic, whereas template meta-programming is restricted only to the implementation of required type traits.
 * implements type traits tailored for generic and functional programming (e.g. `is_container`, `is_associative_container`, `function_type`, `function_arity`, `return_type`, `is_callable` to mention a few).
 * provides utilities, like callable wrappers, which enable functional composition and currying on-top-of any kind of callable types (including `std::bind` expressions and generic lambdas).
 * provides functions that operate on `std::tuple` and generic containers.
 * provides utilities that enable perfect forwarding from L/R value containers by means of `forward_as` and `forward_iterator`.
 * includes an extensible framework for building type classes and provides the implementation of the following ones:
     * Functor
     * Bifunctor
     * Applicative
     * Alternative
     * Monoid
     * Monad
     * MonadPlus
     * Foldable